jessdiallo/comp-through-ontogeny/README.md

 # Data for: The age of rivalry: Shifting competitive hierarchies through ontogeny in native and invasive stream fishes

-Supplementary data for the following publication:
+Supplementary data for the following publication (in review):

 Diallo, Jessica O. & Julian D. Olden.
-In Review.
-"The age of rivalry: Shifting competitive hierarchies through ontogeny in native and invasive stream fishes." _Ecology Letters._
+"The age of rivalry: Shifting competitive hierarchies through ontogeny in native and invasive stream fishes."